-The Company has adopted a Securities Trading Policy that includes a prohibition on margin lending, hedging, derivative and any other secured financing arrangement.
-This is aimed at ensuring participants do not enter into arrangements which would have the effect of limiting their exposure to risk in relation to all or part of their remuneration that has not vested, or has vested but remains subject to a restriction arrangement.
-The Company's Securities Trading Policy is available on the Company's website at https://stanmore.au/corporate-governance.
+The Company has adopted a Securities Trading Policy that includes a prohibition (without Board approval) on margin lending, hedging, derivative and any other secured financing arrangement by certain personnel (including Directors, Key Management Personnel, executives, and certain other employees).
+Those persons are prohibited from entering into such arrangements which would have the effect of limiting their exposure to risk in relation to all or part of their remuneration that has not vested, or has vested but remains subject to a restriction arrangement.
+The Company's Securities Trading Policy is available on the Company's website at https://stanmore.au/corporate-qovernance.